 However, when it comes to prescribing medication, most LCs only prescribe drugs that help increasing prolactin, the hormone that is responsible for milk production.

-They are not professional doctors and can only help in breastfeeding-related problems.
+They are not professional doctors and can only help with breastfeeding-related problems.

 Apart from this, it’s also important to choose a Lactation Consultant very carefully and you must interview the LC properly before hiring her.